humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-12-20-introducing-props2js.md

 Externalizing the configuration data means that anyone can go in and make a change without fear of introducing an error in the application logic.
 It also means that the entire `config` object can be moved into its own file, so edits are made far away from the code that uses the data.

-Having an external object managing your configuration data is a good start, but I&#8217;m not a fan of storing configuration data directly in JavaScript code.
-Because such data changes frequently, I prefer to keep it in a simpler file format &#8211; one that&#8217;s free from worries about missing a semicolon or comma.
-And that&#8217;s when I turned to the Java properties file<sup>[2]</sup>.
+Having an external object managing your configuration data is a good start, but I'm not a fan of storing configuration data directly in JavaScript code.
+Because such data changes frequently, I prefer to keep it in a simpler file format &#8211; one that's free from worries about missing a semicolon or comma.
+And that's when I turned to the Java properties file<sup>[2]</sup>.

 Java properties files are incredibly simple.
 One name-value pair per line and comments begin with a `#`.
-It&#8217;s really hard to mess up this format.
-Here&#8217;s what the previous example&#8217;s configuration data looks like in a Java properties file:
+It's really hard to mess up this format.
+Here's what the previous example's configuration data looks like in a Java properties file:

     # UI Strings
     MSG_INVALID_VALUE = Invalid value